Solar hot water system

 The Domún is a 4 star business hotel with 132 rooms over 6 floors.
 On their roof are 24 solar heaters installed.
 Each heater has 40 tubes, so that a total of 960 tubes are installed.

-We agreed to do a test, to evaluate the efficiency of the Merus rings.
-To find out if Merus is able to reduce the amount of encrustations at all, and if yes to what extend.
+We agreed to do a trial, to evaluate the efficiency of the Merus rings.
+First to find out if Merus Rings are able to reduce the amount of encrustations at all.
+Second if they can reduce, to what extend.
 As control methode it was agreed to check visual the thickness of the encrustation in the tubes.

 We decided for a 2″ HCI Ring at the common feed line which supplies the solar water heating system.